chrislovecnm/chrislovecnm.com/_posts/2017-10-28-your-most-important-shell-alias-for-kubernetes.md

-I have been on a mission as of late to use more [shell aliases](https://www.computerworld.com/article/2598087/linux/how-to-use-aliases-in-linux-shell-commands.html), and  [Matt Tucker](https://twitter.com/ultimateboy) at the last Kubernetes meetup, in Boulder, reminded me of huge time savers for kubectl / Kubernetes users.
+I have been on a mission as of late to use more [shell aliases](https://www.computerworld.com/article/2598087/linux/how-to-use-aliases-in-linux-shell-commands.html), and  [Matt Tucker](https://twitter.com/ultimateboy) at the last Kubernetes meetup, in Boulder, reminded me of huge time savers for kubectl/Kubernetes users.

 Here is the fantastic time saver that needs to be in your shell profile: